Inbox Team Report

 If you don't set custom business hours, calendar hours are used to calculate the First Reply Time for each agent.

-Note: Account Owners and those with the Manage profiles and permissions privilege can set custom business hours for LinkedIn, Twitter, Facebook and Instagram.
+Note: Account Owners and those with the Manage profiles and permissions company permission can set custom business hours for LinkedIn, Twitter, Facebook and Instagram.
 If you select multiple profiles within the custom business hours modal, the selected time zone and work hours apply to all selected profiles.
 Custom business hours can also be set by clicking at the top of the Inbox Team Report.

 Understanding the Data